FoxCertified/foxdora-44-fedora-post-install-script/README.md

 	 - [OBS Studio](https://obsproject.com) - recording and broadcasting software.
 	 - [Easy Effects](https://github.com/wwmm/easyeffects) - can filter speaker ouput and microphone input for voice calls.
 Similar to Nvidia Broadcast.
 	 - [Video Downloader](https://github.com/Unrud/video-downloader) - easy downloading of videos you find on the internet, runs on your machine!
+	 - [openRGB](https://openrgb.org) - Control the RGB of your computer and other select devices.
 	 - [MullvadVPN](https://mullvad.net) - a low-cost VPN service. €5/month, including VAT.

 ## Examples